angular/angular/aio/content/guide/ngmodule.md

 {@a lazy-load}

-## Lazy loading modules with the Router
+## Lazy-loading modules with the router

 The Heroic Staffing Agency sample app has evolved.
-It has two more modules, one for managing the heroes-on-staff and another for matching crises to the heroes.
+It has two more modules, one for managing the heroes on staff and another for matching crises to the heroes.
 Both modules are in the early stages of development.
-Their specifics aren't important to the story and we won't discuss every line of code.
+Their specifics aren't important to the story and this page doesn't discuss every line of code.
-Examine and download the complete source for this version from the
-<live-example plnkr="pre-shared.3" img="devguide/ngmodule/v3-plunker.png">live example.</live-example>Some facets of the current application merit discussion.
+Examine and download the complete source for this version from the <live-example plnkr="pre-shared.3" img="devguide/ngmodule/v3-plunker.png">live example.</live-example>Some facets of the current application merit discussion are as follows:

 * The app has three feature modules: Contact, Hero, and Crisis.
 * The Angular router helps users navigate among these modules.